Designations Congruent with Things: Chapter 23

 “Yes,” Mako agrees.
 “I’m sure that it is.”

 “I knew that,” Mako says.
-“I am glad you are not alone.”
+“I’m glad you aren’t alone.”

 “No,” Mako says.

-“Maks we’re related, basically.”
+“Maks.
+We’re related, basically.”

 “No,” Mako says.

-“Mako, you just assaulted me with your words like three minutes ago, you have to make it up to me.”
+“Mako, you assaulted me with your words like three minutes ago, you have to make it up to me.”

 “No,” Mako says.

-“But Mako he’s boring.”
+“But Mako, he’s boring.”

-“He is not boring,” Mako says.
+“He’s not boring,” Mako says.

 “Ha!”
-Newt replies, inevitably victorious.
+Newt replies, victorious.
 “I demand evidence.”

 “He likes your band,” Mako says.
-“Without irony.
+“Without irony.”

 “Okay, that’s unexpected,” Newt says.
-“Both that he likes my band and the implication that he’s capable of appreciating something ironically.”
+“Both that he likes my band and the implication he’s capable of appreciating something ironically.”

 “You confuse him,” Mako says, “because his own brother is dead.”

-“Ugh, Mako, god, just stab me in the heart, will you.
+“Ugh, Mako, god, just stab me in the heart, will you?
 Just take a sword and drive it right in there.
-I don’t think you cut open all four chambers, maybe twist it a little or something, if you can, yeah.
+I don’t think you cut open all four chambers, maybe twist it a little or something, if you can, yeah?
 Twist.”

-“What he looks—“ Newt trails off in total incredulity, wondering what Mako thinks Raleigh Becket, Captain Explosion, looks like, other than a conventional, clean-cut, enviable winner of evolution by natural selection.
-“All right, all right, all right, fine, I give up.
+“What he looks—” Newt trails off in total incredulity, wondering what Mako thinks Raleigh Becket, Captain Explosion, looks like, other than a conventional, clean-cut, enviable winner of evolution by natural selection.
+“All right, all right, all right, fine.
+I give up.
 You can bring him when you come visit,” Newt says.
 “I guess.
 If he wants to come.
 I get this whole drift partner confusion thing, Mako, I get it a lot, er—”

 You did not drift with Hermann, his entire team, kids included, snarls at him in an outraged choir.

-“Yes,” Mako says, slowly and suspiciously and insightfully, as if she’s slicing carefully through a resistanceless opacity.
+“Yes,” Mako says slowly and suspiciously and insightfully, as if she’s slicing carefully through a resistanceless opacity.

 You never used to be this genuinely stupid, his brain informs him.